Hozier: 2013–2017: Breakthrough

 Hozier wrote the song "Take Me to Church" in 2013 in between playing open mic nights in Dublin; the rough demo resulted in him signing with indie label Rubyworks Records.
 Hozier released his debut extended play, also called Take Me to Church, on 3 July 2013.
 It appeared on the Billboard 200.
 He initially recorded track demos in his attic studio before working on the record with producer Rob Kirwan.
 The titular single was released in September 2013.
 The music video, alluding to themes of homophobia, was released that same month, having been created on a "shoestring budget" and filmed entirely in black-and-white.
-The video was shared by English actor Stephen Fry, which helped it reach the front page of Reddit and subsequently go viral.
-"Take Me to Church" saw Hozier's rise to prominence, with the song scoring top five positions around the world and gaining multi-platinum certifications; the song also garnered critical acclaim for its lyricism and messaging.
+The video was shared by English actor Stephen Fry, which helped it reach the front page of Reddit and subsequently become a viral video.
+The song scored top-five chart positions and multi-platinum certifications; the song also garnered critical acclaim for its lyricism and messaging.
 The EP's concluding track, "Cherry Wine", appeared in Zach Braff's movie Wish I Was Here, chosen for its "heartbreaking lyrics and poetry".
 It was later performed on the Late Late Show.
-In 2014, Hozier released his second EP, From Eden.
+In March 2014, Hozier released his second EP, From Eden.